.autoDispose

 In code, this would be:

-The argument type 'AutoDisposeProvider' can't be assigned to the parameter type 'AlwaysAliveProviderBase'When using .autoDispose
+The argument type 'AutoDisposeProvider' can't be assigned to the parameter type 'AlwaysAliveProviderBase'#

 application does not compile with an error similar to: